smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/GDPR Compliance.md

 The right to erasure is implemented with two key considerations:
 1. Complete removal of personal data where appropriate
-2. Preservation of compliance-critical audit trails
+2. Preservation of compliance-critical records

 The `deleteUserDataWithAuditTrail` method offers a `preserveComplianceAudits` parameter that determines the deletion strategy: